Determining claims for someone to do something

 Consider enforcement

 Now you must consider whether we should help you implement (enforce) the claim if it is determined.
-If you don't request enforcement now, you are only applying for a decision (verdict).
-You can use the decision as basis for applying for enforcement later on.

 Review and sign